DjangoGirls/tutorial/en/deploy/README.md

 > __Note__: PythonAnywhere is based on Linux, so if you're on Windows, the console will look a little different from the one on your computer.

-Let's pull down our code from github onto PythonAnywhere by creating a "clone" of the repo.
+Let's pull down our code from GitHub onto PythonAnywhere by creating a "clone" of the repo.
 Type this into the console on PythonAnywhere:

     $ git clone https://github.com/<your-github-username>/my-first-blog.git